 Let me add Iferror column result to the table report

 The Power BI DAX SWITCH function helps you to return multiple options.
-For example, Power BI DAX IF function returns either True or false.
-However, you can use this switch case to multiple results.
+For example, the DAX IF function returns either True or false.
+However, you can use this switch case for multiple results.

-The syntax of the Power BI DAX Switch Function is as shown below:
+The syntax of the DAX Switch Function is as shown below:

 SWITCH(Expression, Option 1, Result 1, Option 2, Result 2, ....., ElseResult)

-If Month of Hire date is 1, then below statement returns January, 2 means February, 3 means march, 4 means April, 5 means May, 12 means December otherwise, Unknown.
+If the Month of Hire date is 1, then the below statement returns January, 2 means February, 3 means March, 4 means April, 5 means May, and 12 means December otherwise, Unknown.

 SwitchMonth = SWITCH(MONTH(EmployeeSales[HireDate]), 1, "January", 2, "February", 3, "March", 4, "April", 5, "May", 12, "December", "Unknown")